zll17/Neural_Topic_Models/README.md

 ​	--no_above: to filter out the tokens whose document frequency is higher than the threshold, set as a float number to indicate the ratio of the number of documents.

-​	--use_fc1: adopt an affine layer before the softmax layer when specified.

 ​	--auto_adj: once adopted, there would be no need to specify the no_above argument, the model will automatically filter out the top 20 words with the highest document frequencies.

 ​	--bkpt_continue: once adopted, the model will load the last checkpoint file and continue training.